Microboards Ontario

 • Expands the number of people in a person’s life.

-• Supports the person to continue to direct their life and make key decisions.
+• Supports the person to direct their life and make key decisions.

 • Helps keep a person’s vision and dreams alive.